ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 Ballerina Central is a globally hosted module management system that is used to discover, download, and publish modules.

 The `Ballerina Tool` requires you to organize your code in a specific way.
-This document explains the simplest way to get up and running with a Ballerina installation.
+This document explains the simplest way to get it up and running with a Ballerina installation.

 ## Overview
 * Ballerina progammers can either place their code into a single source code file or in a *project* directory.